cygnus666/Circuit-Sword/Configure-input-for-PiFBA.md

 _Controll + X_, then _Y_, then _Enter_

 ***
-Alternatively you can change the mapping in a any way you prefer.
-Use this command to check your button numbers and tweak fba2x.cfg accordingly:
+Alternatively you can change the mapping in a any way you prefer using this command to check and write down your button numbers and tweak fba2x.cfg accordingly:
 `sudo jstest /dev/input/js0`